quickmute/terraform-aws-subnet-overlap-detector/README.md

 item => [for item2 in local.all_vpc_cidrs : item2]
 ```

-But if we use terraform's `slice` function to use less of the second list during the loop of the first list, then we can cut down the search to following (42% decrease):
+But if we use terraform's `slice` function to use less of the second list during the loop of the first list, then we can cut down the search to following (42% decrease) by skipping the duplicate ones:
 ```
 1 2 3 4 5 6
   2 3 4 5 6